toefel18/kluster/README.md

 Components:
 ![kluster-components](kluster-components.png)

-ALL topic: 1 partition, each node in its own consumer group.
+ALL topic: 1 partition, each node in its own consumer group, ie. ALL receive these message.
-ONE topic: M >= 1 partitions, all nodes in the same consumer group.
+ONE topic: M >= 1 partitions, all nodes in the same consumer group, ie. only ONE node receives each message.

 Client writes its request to both topics.
 Each node reads it from ALL topic (because each has its own consumer group), and only 1 reads it from the ONE topic (because they share a consumer group).

-Each node handles the request like this:
+Each node continuously reads request messages from the ALL and ONE topic asynchronously.
+Each messages is handed like this:
 ```
-allRequest = read request from ALL topic
-IF (allRequest is a CUD request) { // CUD = Create, Update or Delete, aka mutation aka write
-    do mutation on local store
-    IF (same request arrives from ONE topic within timeoutPeriod) { // same means allRequest.messageId == oneRequest.messageId
+FOR EACH request received {
+    delete all expired messages from message buffer // expired == now > message.timeStamp + timeoutPeriod
+    IF (request is from ALL topic) {
+        execute request
+        IF (request already in buffer) {
-        send processing response to RESPONSE topic
+            send result to RESPONSE topic
+            delete request from buffer
+        } ELSE {
+            add request and result to buffer
         }
-} ELSE { // R request, R = Read
-    IF (same request arrives from ONE topic within timeoutPeriod) {
+    } ELSE { // request is from ONE topic
-        do query on local store
+        IF (request already in buffer) {
-        send processing response to RESPONSE topic
+            send result from buffer to RESPONSE topic
+            delete request from buffer
+        } ELSE {
+            add request to buffer
         }
+    }
+    commit topic offset
 }
 ```